hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

   - clone angular repository
   - install grunt-cli (using npm)
   - npm install in angular repository
-  - exectue grunt autotest to run test continuously
+  - execute grunt autotest to run tests continuously
   - start making changes on the code

   2. Description of instrumentation of system for measurements: The measurements should be taken as if a user was actually using a system.